Follow TV Tropes

 "My cause is to keep this town from turning into a living Hell for the folks who live here."

-• Cool Old Guy: He might be older, but there's no denying you shouldn't get on his bad side if you value your freedom, or your life.
+• Cool Old Guy: He is past his prime, but there's no denying you shouldn't get on his bad side if you value your freedom, or your life.

 • Cowboy Cop: He'd kind of have to be given the setting of the game.
 Johnson would much prefer that the town of Armadillo stay quiet, but when trouble comes around he certainly isn't afraid to go for his gun and put down any bandits causing problems for the people he is charged with defending.